What to Include On Your Medical Billing & Reimbursement Resume

 Your resume needs to grab an interviewers’ attention.
 Avoid passive phrases like “responsible for.”
 Instead, use action-oriented words such as “executed,” “organized” and “coordinated” to highlight your potential impact.

 Make it scannable.

 Believe it or not, but yours is one of many resumes a potential employer will evaluate to determine whether or not you receive an interview.
 Use scannable keywords that are directly related to the medical billing and coding field.
 It helps to use words and phrases from the job description.

 No room for mistakes.

 This could be your only shot at getting an interview, make it count.
 Be sure your resume is 100% error free.
 Use spell check.
 Have a friend or family member proofread.
 Be thorough.

 As you gain skills and experience, make sure to add it so your resume is ready when you need it.
 You never know when an opportunity will come your way.

 You only need to include relevant information on your resume.
 It shouldn’t take more than a page.
 Be sure to limit your resume to include only information vitally important to establishing your impact on a company.

 Now is a great time to start a career in the healthcare field.
 You can complete your degree in as little as 16 months.
-To learn more about our Medical Billing and Coding degree program in Elmira and Vestal, NY, call 800-NEW START.
+To learn more about our Medical Billing and Coding degree program in Vestal, NY, call 607-729-8915.